-A very useful tool is the DVD of a previous provincial (or national) competitions, if your provincial committee tapes these competitions.
+A very useful tool are the videos on the ACL website or DVDs of previous provincial or national competitions.
 If you have time to preview the DVD, you can select the speeches you wish to show at your session.
 A good number is two prepared speeches and two impromptu speeches.
 The lesson also works if the speeches are just chosen at random.